Select Page

 • Have attained a deeper appreciation of a selection of key verses in the Quran

-• Be able to understand the legal, exegetical and/or spiritual import of these verses
+• Be able to understand the deeper exegetical and/or religious import of these verses

-• Be familiar with certain scholarly discussions around selected verses
+• Be familiar with scholarly discussions around selected verses

 Quranic Arabic